Konstruktionist/fish/README.md

 * **totrash**
 Move a specified file to the Trash.
 * **try_func**
 A dummy function to try out a new script.
-This gives me time to think of a good name (_it doesn't allways works out_).
+This gives me time to think of a good name (_it doesn't always works out_).
 * **undopush**
 Undo a `git push`
 * **unmark**